Shloicker/Inkwell-Inc-Generic/tutorial.md

     #name, description
     >>> gold = currency("Gold", "Valuable gold coins.")

- The default currency is gold - note that if you want to change the name of the in-game currency you will also need to edit an additional file in the source code itself, named ```currency_config.py```.
-This is the only file in the source code that should be edited, hence the 'config' prefix.
-By changing the name of the string in the file, you can change the name of the in-game currency:

-    >>> world_currency = "silver"

  Note that, while the player will refer to items by their names, when referencing your items in ```game_player.py``` and ```game_map.py```, you will need to refer to them by their python ID, such as 'iron_sword.'

  Finally, editing ```game_player.py``` is trivial; 'player_inventory' is the list of items that the player will start with and it can be empty.
 Remember to use the 'game_items' prefix on each item you reference. 'player_currency' is an integer that represents the amount of currency that the player will start with.
 Do not include your currency item in the player inventory - you are not supposed to create instances of it in-game.